DanielBMarkham/easyam/readme.md

 #EasyAM
 ##A Cucumber-like tool for Structured Analysis.

-How many times has an important business conversation happened without that information getting to the people who needed it?

-Easyam allows you to enter in mostly unstructured text notes about what the business needs and why, along with open questions and to-do items, then have those notes compiled using easyam and associated tools into the rest of your DevOps pipeline.)
+Analysis is the part of the project that you have to understand without telling you exactly what to do.

+If the project work were filling a hole, analysis is describing everything around the hole.
+It begins with observations and questions, proceeds through more questions, and ends up with a series of executable tests that exactly describe the hole to be filled.

+Unstructured analysis, the type any three-year-old can perform, consists of any questions that cross your mind until you know enough to accomplish what you want to.

+Structured analyais is tagging information and questions so that dozens of people of having hundreds of conversations can organize it all so that things aren't repeated, conflicting information is easily identified, and all relevant information (and only relevant information) is available to people when they need it.

+Just like cucumber lets you enter business needs in almost freeform text, easyam lets you interview, follow-up, and organize all business converssations in the same kind of "almost freeform text"

 The goal is OHIO, Only Handle Information Once, as close to business intent as possible, then deploy, mix and match that same information everywhere else it's used.

-It is a command-line system for accepting and storing all of your project information
+It is a command-line, text-based, source-controlled system for accepting and storing all of your project information

 So, for example, questions about a user story the team has for an upcoming sprint will be automatically associated with the business intent and conversations around that.